buildbot/buildbot/master/docs/relnotes/index.rst

 * The ``workdir`` property has been renamed to ``builddir``.
 * The ``Blocker`` step has been removed.

 * StatusReceivers' checkConfig method should no longer take an `errors` parameter.
-It should indicate errors by calling :py:function:`~buildbot.config.error`.
+  It should indicate errors by calling :py:func:`~buildbot.config.error`.

 * Build steps now require that their name be a string.
   Previously, they would accept anything, but not behave appropriately.

 Changes for Developers
 ~~~~~~~~~~~~~~~~~~~~~~